 Based on these samples, the Theta V is undoubtedly a clear improvement over the Theta S. The bigger question is how it compares to other 360 cameras in 2017.
 In that regard, here are what I see as the Theta’s strengths:

-– excellent stitching (possibly best in class)
+– excellent stitching (as of October 2017, best in class)

 – underwater case that works very well